QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 This allows the QMI context to stop the network connections and threads that it manages in a controlled way.

-..
-If stopping the context is important, should we maybe be teaching our reader to use the context manager protocol instead of manually stopping and starting?
-..
-That is guaranteed to stop the context on exit, exception and even on all but the most serious interpreter exits.

 If we don't call ``qmi.stop()`` explicitly and quit Python (or a script crashes), the orderly shutdown will still be performed as much as possible, while generating a warning message.
 However, an explicit close is preferable, so get it is a good habit to include it as a final statement in your QMI scripts.